 The Mabel Peters Caruth Learning Resource Center (LRC) is located on the fourth floor of the Louise Herrington School of Nursing building in Dallas.
 It houses over 4,666 book and journal volumes and receives more than 100 nursing journal titles in print or electronic format, with online access to all of the Waco campus electronic resources.
 The LRC resources include citation and full text databases, e-books, reference material, course reserves, high speed printers, a color touch-screen scanner, poster printer, viewing stations, and a computer lab.
 Clinical equipment, kits, and models are also available for nursing student checkout.
 The LRC has access to the drug information database, Micromedex, available only to nursing school users.
 The building, computer lab, and study room are open for around the clock use.
 Access is controlled by the Dallas-issued Baylor University Medical Center ID badge.

-The LRC is staffed by two master's degreed medical librarians, a library associate, and student workers.
-The librarians are available by appointment for individual research sessions for undergraduate and graduate students.
+The LRC is staffed by two master's degreed medical librarians and student workers.
 Contact us at firstname.lastname@example.org.